rishabhkumar1741/Data-Structure-and-algo-100_Days_of_coding_challenge/src/Day_21_find_the_subArray_with_the_given_sum/README.md

 ## Question Description
-Given an array arr[] of  integers and an integer sum, find a subarray that adds to a given sum.
+Given an array arr[] of  integers and an integer sum, find a subarray that addition is equal to a given sum.